ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/groups/fields.rst

      - FALSE
      - TRUE

-To upload a file to a Report Group or update the contents of a file uploaded to a Report Group, see the `Upload a File to a Document or Report Group <#upload-a-file-to-a-document-or-report-group>`_ and `Update a Document or Report Group's File <#update-a-document-or-report-groups-file>`_ sections, respectively.
+To upload a file to a Report Group or update the contents of a file uploaded to a Report Group, see the `Upload a File to a Document or Report Group <#upload-a-file-to-a-document-or-report-group-2>`_ and `Update a Document or Report Group's File <#update-a-document-or-report-group-s-file-2>`_ sections, respectively.

 Signature
 =========